 B. Responsibility: All Michigan State University-licensed motor vehicles are within the responsible purview of the Transportation Services department of Infrastructure Planning and Facilities.
-Transportation Services will arrange for obtaining new vehicles, disposing and reassigning of old or surplus vehicles, securing and maintaining the necessary titles and licenses, performing proper maintenance, maintaining required service records, ensuring fleet safety standards and other required fleet management responsibilities.
+Transportation Services will arrange for obtaining new vehicles, disposing and reassigning of old or surplus vehicles, securing and maintaining the necessary titles and licenses, performing proper maintenance, maintaining required service records, ensuring fleet safety standards, and other required fleet management responsibilities.

 E. Identification: University vehicles will bear municipal license plates, university decals and visible unit numbers.

-F. Usage: Operators must comply with University Travel Regulations (Section 70) and must operate vehicles legally and in a manner which does not detract from the public image of the university.
+F. Usage: Operators must comply with University Travel Regulations (Section 70) and must operate vehicles legally and in a manner that does not detract from the public image of the university.
 As a general policy, there is to be no personal use of the university vehicles.

 G. Vehicle service and repair: The Michigan State University vehicle service and repair policy is established in the interest of occupant, vehicle and highway safety.
 All university vehicles licensed for operation on public roads are required to have vehicle maintenance and repairs performed at the Transportation Service Garage or by a licensed repair facility that employs State of Michigan licensed mechanics and/or ASE-certified mechanics.
-Copies of all maintenance, repair and safety-inspection records are to be forwarded to the Transportation Service Garage for inclusion in the central file.
+Copies of all maintenance, repair and safety inspection records are to be forwarded to the Transportation Service Garage for inclusion in the central file.

 II.
 Motor pool